It’s marketed as a “hybrid” supplement designed to help you reach your goals more quickly.

 At the time of writing this article it had an average rating of 4.3 out of five stars.

-One customer said that it worked “amazingly” for them and that was because of the combination of a good diet and excercise.
+One customer said that it worked “amazingly” for them and that was because of the combination of a good diet and exercise.

-Someone else was less impressed however, and described it as an average fat burner with under-dosed ingredients.
+Someone else was less impressed however, and described it as an average supplement with under-dosed ingredients.

 Not in our opinion.
 Yes, Ripped Freak does use some pretty good ingredients, but the fact that they are hidden in a proprietary blend means that they are probably under-dosed.

-It’s also missing some of our favorite fat burner ingredients such as Glucomannan.
+It’s also missing some of our favorite ingredients such as Glucomannan.

-We’ve recently updated our list of the best fat burner supplements out there right now.
+We’ve recently updated our list of the best five supplements out there right now.
 Check it out by tapping the link below.

-We always say that it’s important that you first get your diet and training regime on point before thinking about taking a fat burner supplement.
+We always say that it’s important that you first get your diet and training regime on point before thinking about taking any kind of food supplement.

 There’s no ‘magic pill’ when it comes to losing weight, so you’ll need to make sure that you’re training hard and eating right first.

-That being said, a quality fat burner supplement can make a big difference when combined with regular exercise and a solid diet.
+That being said, a quality supplement can help to support you on your journey when combined with regular exercise and a solid diet.